 Jay Dicharry is one of America’s leading physical therapists, and for years, he has been the one to watch.
 He is the one who is helping us to get stronger, faster, and better with our running form.
 He is by far the most knowledgeable person on this topic I have ever spoken to, and he is here to tell us to stop neglecting our feet.
 We are going to find out just how much of a difference it can make to our running, and why it’s not just a case of finding a shoe that fits well.

 As much as we hate to admit it, injuries are very common in runners.
 We also veiw it as like a contagion that we do not want to “catch” from someone else.
 When you find yourself injured, it can feel like the running world has deserted you.
-This injury focused episode (although not just for injured runners) we learn how to be a better friend to those who are going through injury.
-Cindy Kuzma and Carrie Jackson Cheadle will give advice on how to handle the emotions and mental side of going through injury.
+On this injury-focused episode (although it’s not just for injured runners), we learn how to be a better friend to those who are dealing with an injury.
+Cindy Kuzma and Carrie Jackson Cheadle give advice on how to handle the emotions and mental side of going through injury.

-I also have my coming back from injury podcast series, which has seven more episodes that are focused on getting you through the injury itself, especially the emotional/mental side of things.
+I also have my Coming Back From Injury audio series, which has seven more episodes that are focused on getting you through the injury itself, especially the emotional/mental side of things.
 This has helped hundreds of runners to feel better while they are in the thick of injuries.
 You can find that podcast series here.

 Looking for more recommendations on another category?
 I can email you a PDF with recommendations for every category that may pique your interest.
 Pop your email in below and I will send it to you within an hour